 - the 50% mark of all players (i.e. the “median” – represented by the vertical line) was around +150 chips;

-- this heat map tells you that, whilst most players won chips in this position, quite a number of players (approx. 30%!) lost around 150 chips.
-Further, it shows that if you lost about 150 chips, then you only beat around 20% of past players.
+So it is clear that most players are winning chips in this position.
+However, quite a number of players lost chips – most around the -150 chips.
+If you lost about 150 chips you only beat around 20% of other players.

 Some other conclusions you could draw are that:

-- people who play this hand from your position are mostly winning a small number of chips;
+- players who played this hand mostly won a small number of chips;

-- a significant portion of players play the hand differently and lose a small number of chips.
+- a significant portion of players played the hand differently and lost a small number of chips.
 (This point is certainly interesting, and you might want to review the hand in The Lab to see what it is about the hand that might make people play differently and go from winning slightly to losing slightly).

-This kind of insight into poker strategy is made possible only with Match Poker Online’s unprecedented and revolutionary big data approach to benchmarking poker performance.
-Learn more about our ranking algorithm here!
+This kind of insight into poker play is made possible only with Match Poker Online’s unprecedented and revolutionary big data approach to benchmarking poker performance.
+Learn more about our Rating Algorithm here!